Canadian wildfire smoke smothers skies from Midwest to Northeast as air quality plummets for millions

 (FOX Weather)

-The highest concentrations of Canadian wildfire smoke have been located in Wisconsin, including Milwaukee, and Michigan, with air quality index values ranging from Unhealthy to Very Unhealthy across the region.
+The highest concentrations of Canadian wildfire smoke have been located in Wisconsin, including Milwaukee, and Michigan, with air quality index values ranging from Unhealthy to Very Unhealthy across the region on Monday.

-That smoke has now moved into areas of the Northeast and New England, with cities along the heavily traveled Interstate 95 corridor like New York City, Philadelphia and Boston on alert for unhealthy air quality levels.
+That smoke then moved into areas of the Northeast and New England, with cities along the heavily traveled Interstate 95 corridor like New York City, Philadelphia and Boston put on alert for unhealthy air quality levels.

 WHAT DOES CODE RED, CODE PURPLE AIR QUALITY MEAN?